djsuperchief/windows_to_linux/README.md

 You will also need to configure the battle.net game in lutris to use this Wine version as well.

 ### Installing
-I already had Diablo and Heros of the storm installed on my NTFS drives so I just had to point the Battle.net app to those folders.
+I installed Diablo and Heros of the storm through the Battle.net installer as normal and accepted the default location (in a proper permenant world, this would be an external drive).

 ## OpenLinkHub
 ![OpenLinkHub](./assets/OpenLinkHub.png)